Nox-Erebos/LoneMartian/Refined Mithril Core.md

 # Refined Mithril Core

-**Refined Mithril Core** is the Refined Mithirl Gem made into a core to focus its energy.
+**Refined Mithirl Cores** were created by Dr. Alpha , Dr. Krieger , and Dr. Aimi as a better way to to harvest energy from Mithril.

 # Obtaining